 How much is the annual license fee?

 £95 per annum via direct debit on the date of your original course, for as long as you continue to use syllabus.
-This annual renewal increases to £125 if you decide to offer students the Intermediate and Senior Groove Child syllabus levels at a later date.
+This annual renewal increases to £120 if you decide to offer students the Intermediate and Senior Groove Child® syllabus levels at a later date.

 Why is there an annual license fee?

-Instead of just leaving you to it after the course, we want to provide a little support for you all year round, so our annual renewal fee for all licensees (due each year on the anniversary of your original course).
+Instead of just leaving you to it after the course, we want to provide support for you all year round to help you reap all the benefits from what Groove Child® offers.
+Our annual renewal fee for all licensees is due each year on the anniversary of your original course.
 This fee covers the running and updating costs of the licensee area on the website, your continued access to video resources and additional termly inspiration, ‘Groove Graduation’ student certificates, your re-registration and updated annual certificate, exercise updates and bonus material.
-Up to date licensees also have the opportunity to take part in our Intermediate (age 10-14yrs) and Senior (15-18yrs) courses, only open to junior syllabus licensees, if they wish to also develop this creative confidence-building work with their older students.
+Up to date licensees also have the opportunity to take part in our Intermediate (age 10-15yrs), only open to junior syllabus licensees if they wish to also develop this creative confidence-building work with their older students.